Alina-Paliakova/My-skills/API Testing/APOD.md

-## API Testing of the NASA the Astronomy Picture of the Day section with Postman.
+## API Testing of the NASA the Astronomy Picture of the Day section with Postman.:star2:

 ### **Pre-conditions:**
 #### Open https://api.nasa.gov/,